 WT#1: Void.

-WT#2: Investigate whether traffic steering policy is sufficient to support SA1 requirements, study whether and how to define SFC policies, and investigate solutions and procedures for the 5G network with SFC capabilities to identify/detect/classify user plane traffic with enough granularities and steer the traffic to a chain of ordered service functions for SFC processing in non-roaming and home routed roaming scenarios.
+WT#2: Investigate whether traffic steering policy is sufficient to support SA1 requirements, study whether and how to define SFC policies, and investigate solutions and procedures for the 5G network with SFC capabilities to identify/detect/classify user plane traffic and steer the traffic to a chain of ordered service functions for SFC processing in non-roaming and home routed roaming scenarios.

-WT#3: Enable northbound APIs for allowing an AF to request network capability exposure functionalities, e.g. request a service function chain for a certain traffic flow, or set of UE(s), etc., based on service level agreement with the third party.
+WT#3: Depending on the outcome of WT#2, specify possible enhancements to northbound APIs for allowing an AF to request network capability exposure functionalities, e.g. request a service function chain for a certain traffic flow, etc., based on service level agreement with the third party.

 WT#4: Void.